-To keep up with demand, Government estimates say that 345,000 new homes need to be built in England every year.
-In 2019/20 the total housing stock in England grew by 244,000 homes.
-This is 1% higher than the previous year and follows the same trajectory of the past several years.
-And while the amount of new homes supplied is going up each year, it's still lower than the estimated need.
+To keep up with demand, the Government says that 300,000 new homes need to be built in England every year.
+In 2022/23, the total housing stock in England grew by 174,600.
+This is fewer than the previous year, which shows the need is greater than the supply right now.

 Due to the constant demand for housing, property investment is often seen as a safer investment than other asset classes (such as stocks and shares).
-While the economy can and does affect housing prices, for medium and long-term investment it remains the safest asset class.
+While the economy can and does affect housing prices, for medium and long-term investment it remains one of the safest asset classes.